disco-lang/disco/docs/tutorial/types.rst

 these extensions in the opposite order?
 Extending the natural numbers to support division results in the positive rational numbers; then extending these with subtraction again yields the rationals.
-All told, the relationship between these four types forms a diamond shape:
+All told, the relationship between these four types forms a diamond-shaped
+lattice:

 ::